stormpath/stormpath.github.io/source/php/product-guide/index.markdown

 ---
 layout: doc
 lang: php
-title: Stormpath PHP SDK Product Guide
+title: Stormpath PHP Product Guide
 ---

 Stormpath is a User Management API that reduces development time with instant-on, scalable user infrastructure.
 Stormpath’s intuitive API and expert support make it easy for developers to authenticate, manage and secure users and roles in any application.

-To get started with the basics of Stormpath quickly, check out the [PHP Quickstart Guide](http://www.stormpath.com/docs/php/quickstart).
+To get started with the basics of Stormpath quickly, check out the [PHP Quickstart Guide](/php/quickstart/).
 For a more complete understanding and reference of the full Stormpath service, read on.

 ***